selwynpolit/d9book/book/twig.md

 ### Some tricky quotes magic

-Here I am trying to create a string type=\"aof\" so I had to escape at least one of the quotes like this \\\" (backslash and  double quote)
+Here I am trying to create a string `type="aof"` so I had to escape at least one of the quotes like this \\\" (backslash and  double quote)

 ```twig
 {% raw %}{% set office_type = 'type=\"' ~ item.type ~ '"' %}{% endraw %}